An ultimate guide to snowboarding for creative and tech people (and everyone else).

 There are other profiles like powder specific S Rocker.
 For more information on camber profiles check out this BoardWorld post.

-Snowboard shape specifies how the snowboard look like when you view it from top.
+Snowboard shape specifies how the snowboard look like when you view it from the top.

 Directional snowboards typically have a tapered shape, a wider nose and narrower tail, they ride better in one direction and also float better in powder.